 Studio is a video tool integrated inside of Canvas, which MiraCosta began piloting in spring 2019 when it was known as ARC.
-It is available to all faculty and students.
+It is now available to all faculty and students indefinitely.

 - Faculty and students can easily record webcam and screencast video within Canvas

 - Faculty and students can create and manage a library of videos for use in Canvas (and to share outside of Canvas)

 - Faculty can create discussion activities that are based on video (discussion comments are tied to specific points in the video)

 - Faculty get data on student viewing of video

 - Faculty can add quiz questions into videos; students respond while watching the video; results go directly into the gradebook

 - Students can submit video assignments; faculty can provide feedback directly on specific moments in the video

 - Videos can be automatically captioned and the captions can be easily edited

 Studio is available to faculty and students from the blue global navigation bar in MiraCosta Canvas.